kickstarter/ios-oss/README.md

 1. Install Xcode.
 1. Clone this repository.
 1. Run `make bootstrap` to install tools and dependencies.
-1. Run `make test-all` to build and run tests on all platforms.

 &#42; To provide a mock version that serves up hard-coded data immediately, set `KsApi.Secrets.isOSS` = `true`.